PinballY/PinballY-Addons-and-Examples/README.md

 The items in this repository are copyrighted by their respective authors.
-Unless otherwise stated for a particular folder or script, everything is released under [MIT license](https://opensource.org/licenses/MIT).
+Unless otherwise stated for a particular folder or script, everything is released under the [MIT license](https://opensource.org/licenses/MIT).